xmartlabs/android-snapshot-publisher/README.md

 ```
 The only required field is `serviceAccountCredentials`.

-To release to Google Play you must create a service account with access to the Play Developer API.
+To release to Firebase you must create a Google service account with Firebase Quality Admin role.
 If you don't have a service account, you can create one following [this guide](https://firebase.google.com/docs/app-distribution/android/distribute-gradle#authenticate_using_a_service_account).

 - `appId`: Your app's Firebase App ID.